ewjay/fapiwiki/FAPI_Meeting_Notes_2020-12-03_Pacific.rst

 Agenda:

 * Review Atlantic notes
- - Switzerland to adopt OIDC and need few clarification on engagement is in works.
+ - Switzerland to adopt OIDC and they need few clarification on engagement is in works.
 Francis Pouatcha (Adorsys).
  - Closing on open issues from comments of public review FAPI 1.x
  - Ralph is attending Brazil open banking meetings.
 They will also go with FAPI and working on details.
  - RBI India - Anoop to send information about API/Auth methods.